seblabbe/lecf/README.md

 Details of implementation
 -------------------------

-Some files are automatically from the list of algorithms contained in src/algorithms/.
+Some files are automatically generated from the list of algorithms contained in src/algorithms/.
 Namely src/algorithms\_array.c, src/mcf\_algorithms.h and src/mcf\_algorithms.c.
 The C template used to generate src/mcf\_algorithms.c is src/lecf.c and the (python) script to generate the two others is scripts/make\_mains\_include\_file.
 You can find the relevant lines in the Makefile.

 Help
 ----